 – John Ruskin –

-What do you see in this raindrop?
+What do you see in this mirror like raindrop?
 Doesn’t it remind you of one of those snow globes?

 This drop contains part of my house, complete with a folded umbrella on the deck.
 Of course, the reflection is upside down and reversed left to right, because that is what raindrops do.